CSCfi/csc-user-guide/docs/apps/julia.md

 ### Running Julia batch jobs on CSC clusters
-[Running Julia batch jobs on CSC clusters](../support/tutorials/julia.md) explains how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI.
+[Running Julia batch jobs on CSC clusters](../support/tutorials/julia.md) section explains how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI.

 ### Further reading